bashup/doco/Targets.md

 ### The Current Target

 The `@current` target is a read-only target that maps to the variable `DOCO_SERVICES` (the array of service names that will be passed to docker-compose).
-The name `@current`, is an intentionally invalid container name, so it can't collide with any actual groups or services, and it can't be turned into a service by adding its own name to it.
+The name `@current` is an intentionally invalid container name, so it can't collide with any actual groups or services, and it can't be turned into a service by adding its own name to it.
 It can only ever be nonexistent or a group.

 The current target can be set for the duration of a single command/function call using `with-targets` *names* `--` *command...*; you can include `@current` in the name list to add the other names to the existing target set.